Solomon Lew: Premier Investments, Just Group and Myer deal

 In March 2008, Lew returned to the public company stage, rejoining the board of the listed company Premier Investments, as its chairman.
 At the same time, Premier announced a takeover offer for Just Group, one of Australia's largest retailers which owns Just Jeans, Portmans, Dotti, Peter Alexander Sleepwear, Jay Jays, Smiggle and Jacqui E. Analysts criticised the offer for being too low and comprising less than half in cash.
 In publicly explaining his offer, Lew said Just Group was trading worse than had been disclosed to the investment community.

 Premier's stationery brand Smiggle was profitable in its first year in the United Kingdom after launching in 2015.
 The brand was subsequently launched in Hong Kong and Malaysia in 2016.
 Smiggle's first global flagship store was opened on London's Oxford Street in 2018, along with the first concession outlet in department store Selfridges.

 Premier Investments owns a 31 per cent stake in Myer.
 It also holds a 25.5 per cent stake in appliance maker Breville worth $970.5 million.

 In late October 2024, Premier and Myer announced they had reached a deal for Myer to buy Premier's Apparel Brands division (comprising the fashion brands Just Jeans, Jay Jays, Jacqui E, Portmans and Dotti).
 As part of the transaction, Myer will issue new shares (worth $863.78 million) to Premier Investments, while Premier will contribute $82 million to the business.
 Lew will join the Myer board as a non-executive director and the deal would make him Myer's largest shareholder with a personal stake of 26.8 per cent.
-The deal requires approval from the shareholders of both companies.
+The deal was completed in January 2025.

+Myer board

+Lew was appointed as a non-executive director to the board of Myer in September 2026.
+Mark Middeldorf serves as Lew's alternate director.